fiskaltrust/interface-doc/doc/general/communication/communication.md

 ## Communication

-This chapter describes the ways to communicate with the fiskaltrust.Service via different network communication protocols.
-A fiskaltrust.Service exposes a WCF (Windows Communication Foundation) service to let POS-Systems interact with fiskaltrust.SecurityMechanism using fiskaltrust.Interface.
+This chapter describes the ways to communicate with the fiskaltrust.Middleware via different network communication protocols.
+A fiskaltrust.Middleware exposes a WCF (Windows Communication Foundation) service to let POS-Systems interact with fiskaltrust.SecurityMechanism using fiskaltrust.Interface.
 Fiskaltrust also provides helpers to expand the communication interface for REST and serial/TCP protocols as well.
 This helpers can be activated and configured with the fiskaltrust.Portal.

 ### WCF Web Service

-The Windows Communication Foundation (WCF) is used to access the fiskaltrust.Service via network.
+The Windows Communication Foundation (WCF) is used to access the fiskaltrust.Middleware via network.
 This technology is not only suitable for Windows platforms, as the name might imply, but can be used with all operating systems and applications through standards such as SOAP and REST.
 Further information on this subject can be found on:

 <https://docs.microsoft.com/en-us/dotnet/framework/wcf/bindings>.

-The WCF service will be hosted under the URL, which can be set in the fiskaltrust.Portal on the configuration page of fiskaltrust.Service.
+The WCF service will be hosted under the URL, which can be set in the fiskaltrust.Portal on the configuration page of fiskaltrust.Middleware.

 ![](./images/01-configuration-page.png)

 <span id="_Toc527986808" class="anchor"></span>*Illustration 7.
-Configuration page of a fiskaltrust.Service*
+Configuration page of a fiskaltrust.Middleware*

 Supported protocols are: http, https, net.tcp, net.pipe.
 For configuring a custom message size and a custom time out, it is possible to specify the parameter "messagesize" (in bytes) and the parameter "timeout" (in seconds) on the configuration page.

-Fiskaltrust provides a specific helper (balancer) to manage more than one fiskaltrust.Service in order to create a load balancing of the calls.
-The reason for using this helper is usually a flow of calls that could overload a single fiskaltrust.Service.
+Fiskaltrust provides a specific helper (balancer) to manage more than one fiskaltrust.Middleware in order to create a load balancing of the calls.
+The reason for using this helper is usually a flow of calls that could overload a single fiskaltrust.Middleware.
 The configuration page requires a specific parameter for choosing the way the balancing will be managed (least active, round robin).

-The journal stream bill is composed by a concatenation of streams of all fiskaltrust.Services managed by the Balancer helper, separated by a '\\0' (zero) character.
+The journal stream bill is composed by a concatenation of streams of all instances of the fiskaltrust.Middleware managed by the Balancer helper, separated by a '\\0' (zero) character.

 Usually, a proxy class should be created and used to execute the function calls.